factor-io/connector-trello/README.md

 ##Testing

-To test locally, you must set up three environmental variables:
+Using a command line to test locally, you must set up three environmental variables:

     $ export TRELLO_API_KEY=12345
     $ export TRELLO_AUTH_TOKEN=1234567890
     $ export TRELLO_MEMBER_ID=username

-Then, you can bundle and run the tests:
+Next, you can bundle and run the tests:

     $ bundle install
     $ rake